phijack/homepage/content/authors/admin/_index.md

 bio: My research interests include sublinear algorithm on big data and related statistics and also learning theory, especially learnablity problems.
 I also did some works on Algorithmic Mechanism Design, Fair Division and Online Algorithm, which I think I will keep working on.
 I am also have a broad interests in Theoretical Computer Science.

 interests:
-- sublinear algorithms on big data and related statistics
+- Sublinear Algorithms on Big Data and Related Statistics
+- Learning Theory
 - Algorithmic Mechanism Design
 - Fair Division
 - Online Algorithm